khooch01/discord_music_bot/README.md

 # Discord Music Bot 🎶

-A feature-rich Discord bot that can play music from various sources, including Spotify.
+A feature-rich Discord bot that can play music from various sources, including Spotify and Youtube.
 This bot utilizes `distube`, a music handler for Discord.js, to provide seamless music playback in Discord voice channels.

 ## Features

-- 🎵 Play music from Spotify.
+- 🎵 Play music from Spotify and Youtube.
 - ⏸️ Pause, resume, skip, and stop music playback.
 - 📜 View the current queue of songs.
 - 🔊 Simple, easy-to-use commands for users.